okwon78/Image2Vec/README.md

 # Geological Image Similarity

 I tried to identify similar images for a given image using CNN.
-Especially, I used pre-trained resent50 becasue of lack of time resources.
+Especially, I used pre-trained resent50 because of a lack of time resources.
-The reason why I chose resent50 is that It doesn't hurt performance much, becuse of skip connections, even though resnet50 is one of the heavy models.
+The reason why I chose resent50 is that It doesn't hurt performance much, because of skip connections, even though resnet50 is one of the heavy models.

-On top of the trained resnet with imagenet which does not include original top, I stacked two more layers.
+On top of the trained resnet with imagenet which does not include the original top, I stacked two more layers.
 One is for feature extraction named embedding.
-The next is softmax layer for training new data.
+The next is a softmax layer for training new data.
 And I did not train resnet layers.
 I only train added two layers.
-Thus I set trainable variable of resnet model to False.
+Thus I set the trainable variable of resnet model to False.

 ```python
 model = Sequential()